greenelab/deep-review/all-sections.md

 To construct the types of very large datasets that deep learning methods thrive on, we need robust sharing of large collections of data.
 This is in part a cultural challenge.
 We touch on this challenge in the Discussion section.
-Beyond the cultural hurdles around data sharing, there are also technological hurdles related to sharing individual health records or deep models built from such records.
+Beyond the cultural hurdles around data sharing, there are also technological and legal hurdles related to sharing individual health records or deep models built from such records.
 This subsection deals primarily with these challenges.

 EHRs are designed chiefly for clinical, administrative and financial purposes, such as patient care, insurance and  billing [@FkSZ1qmz].
 Science is at best a tertiary priority, presenting challenges to EHR-based research in general and to deep learning research in particular.
+Although there is significant work in the literature around EHR data quality and the impact on research [@odRiFxnB], we focus on three types of
-These difficulties can be grouped into three areas: local bias, wider standards, and legal issues.
+challenges: local bias, wider standards, and legal issues.
 Note these problems are not restricted to EHRs but can also apply to any large biomedical dataset, e.g. clinical trial data.

 Even within the same healthcare system, EHRs can be used differently [@11sli93ov; @y9ONtSZ9].
-Individual users have unique usage patterns, with different departments and different hospitals having different priorities that code patients and introduce missing data in a non-random fashion [@7BctyA7f].
-Patient data may be kept across several "silos" within a single health system.
+Individual users have unique documentation and ordering patterns, with different departments and different hospitals having different priorities that code patients and introduce missing data in a non-random fashion [@7BctyA7f].
+Patient data may be kept across several "silos" within a single health system (e.g. separate nursing documentation, registries, etc.).
 Even the most basic task of matching patients across systems can be challenging due to data entry issues [@4rTluXLs].
 The situation is further exacerbated by the ongoing introduction, evolution, and migration of EHR systems, especially where reorganized and acquired healthcare facilities have to merge.
+Further, even the ostensibly least-biased data type, laboratory measurements, can be biased based by both the healthcare process and patient health state [@1C97CTU9S].
 As a result, EHR data can be less complete and less objective than expected.

 In the wider picture, standards for EHRs are numerous and evolving.
 Proprietary systems, indifferent and scattered use of health information standards, and